eyast/eyast.github.io/_projects/Unicolor_Puzzle.md

     A jigsaw puzzle composed of a single color, assembled with the help of Computer Vision to detect and describe edges, and find similarities amongst them.
 This was originally a 2000 pieces puzzle but I've lost a piece.
 </div>

+## Project Description

-I explore the problem of large space constraints satisfaction with mininal, noisy information - a topic important in Operations Research, Scheduling, etc. To test some ideas on an application, I have decided to build a program that uses computer vision techniques to solve jigsaw puzzles using only the shapes of the edges.
+I explore the problem of large space constraints satisfaction with mininal, noisy information - a topic important in Operations Research and scheduling amongst others.
+The question is: knowing dispersed, noisy information, in which order can you arrange something to result in a most coherent solution.
+To test some ideas on an application, I have decided to build a program that uses computer vision techniques to solve jigsaw puzzles using only the shapes of the edges.
 I have also always thought it would be very cool to display a single color Jigsaw puzzle.
-You can find the code repository [on Github](https://github.com/eyast/PuzzleGenerator), or if you feel like solving this problem your own way, you can find the dataset (scanned copies of the jigsaw puzzle pieces, raw) [here](https://www.kaggle.com/datasets/etaifour/jigsawpuzzle).
+You can find the code repository [on Github](https://github.com/eyast/PuzzleGenerator), or if you feel like solving this problemyourself, you can find the dataset (scanned copies of the jigsaw puzzle pieces, raw) [here](https://www.kaggle.com/datasets/etaifour/jigsawpuzzle).

+## Skills

+Computer Vision, Features Description, Feature Search, Conditional Probability, Multiprocessing, Profiling

+## Tools

+Python, Jupyter, cv2, numpy, sympy, scikit-learn, Pillow, cProfile

-## Data Provenance
+## Preparation Process
-### Sourcing

 I've decided to purchase a 2000 pieces custom Jigsaw puzzle, from the first online vendor I could find who could provide that size.
 They had good ratings online, and they provided a nice web page tool which allowed me to pick a custom background color and add a photo.
 Since my customisations were very scarce, their customer care department reached out to make sure that I haven't made a mistake.